hbctraining/Training-modules/RShiny/lessons/02_inputs.md

 In this lesson, you will:

-- Create apps that accept a diverse array of inputs
+- Create apps that accept a diverse array of Widget inputs
-- Differentiate between Observe and Reactive family of functions
 - Implement an action buttons within an app

 # Widget options

 In the previous lesson, we introduced using the `textInput()` as type of wdiget.
-Hoever, there are many widgets that exist.
+Hoever, there are many widget inputs that exist.
 In this next section, we will explore some of these different input widgets.

 ## textAreaInput()